 ‘Christina on the other side of the mirror ’ will deal with A Virgin Among the Living Dead and The Other Side of the Mirror.

-‘Robert De Nesle and the Monsters from Hell’ will deal with Dracula Contra Frankenstein, La Fille de Dracula and The Erotic Rites of Frankenstein.
+‘Robert De Nesle and The Monsters from Hell’ will deal with Dracula Contra Frankenstein, The Erotic Rites of Frankenstein and La Fille de Dracula.

 ‘La Comtesse Romay’ will look at Plaisir a Trois, La Comtesse Perverse, La Comtesse Noire, Lorna the Exorcist and probably Exorcism.